-In addition, our Topgolf franchisees and licensees are independent third parties that we do not control.
-Although franchisees are contractually obligated to operate their venues in accordance with specified standards, We do not oversee their daily operations.
+Additionally, our franchisees are independent third parties that we do not control.
+Although our franchisees are contractually obligated to operate their venues in accordance with specified standards, we do not oversee their daily operations.
 Consequently, the quality of franchised venues may be diminished by any number of factors beyond our control.
-For example, franchisees may not hire and train qualified managers and other Playmakers, and may otherwise fail to operate their venues in a manner consistent with the requisite appropriate requirements.
-Similarly, though agreements with Toptracer Range licensees generally require licensees to comply with certain operational requirements, we exercise even less control and oversight over the operations of these third parties.
-If Topgolf franchisees and licensees do not operate in accordance with our expectations, or if one or more franchisees or licensees were to be the subject of unfavorable publicity, our image and reputation could suffer materially.
+For example, franchisees may not hire and train qualified managers and other Playmakers, and may otherwise fail to operate their venues in a manner consistent with the appropriate requirements.
+If our franchisees do not operate in accordance with our expectations, or if one or more franchisees were to be the subject of unfavorable publicity, our image and reputation could suffer materially.